-Affiliate Disclosure: This post may contain affiliate links.
-By booking through these links I earn a small commission (at no extra cost to you), which allows me to keep the site up to date and expand on the resources.
-Thanks for reading!
+This post may contain affiliate links.
+By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-If you are on the backpacker trail in Central America you will undoubtedly hear of the infamous Sunday Funday party the closer you get to Nicaragua, each story more debaucherous then the next.
+If you are on the backpacker trail in Central America, you will undoubtedly hear of the infamous Sunday Funday in San Juan Del Sur Nicaragua, each story more debaucherous than the next.

 As part of the backpacker circuit, you can expect to meet people from all over the world.
 Canadians dominate the attendees, followed closely by Australians.

-The Itinerary for Sunday Funday in San Juan Del Sur, Nicaragua
+The Itinerary for Sunday Funday

-The schedule may change from week to week, but here is what I experienced in Feb 2018:
+The schedule may change from week to week, but here is what I experienced in Feb 2018.

 10 am Tickets on sale at Pachamama Hostel